kizito9898/IT-Documentation/Windows-Server/Active-Directory.md

 ---
 ## Using the Copy Method

-- **Copying a user account** gives you the ability to fast-track account creation—especially when the new user should have similar group memberships and permissions as an existing user.
+- **Copying a user account** gives you the ability to fast-track account creation, especially when the new user should have similar group memberships and permissions as an existing user.
 - This is useful when the user belongs to the same groups, OUs, etc.
 ### Steps: